Rehab For Mothers With Children: What Addicted Parents Need to Know

 Children learn from what they see.
-So, to give them the best chance of a successful, drug-free future, getting into an alcohol or drug treatment center is imperative.
-Another fact you may not be aware of is that taking responsibility for your recovery makes you less likely to lose custody of your children.
+So, to give them the best chance of a successful, drug-free future, getting into an alcohol or drug treatment center and living a life in recovery is imperative.
+There are a lot of treatment centers out there, it is important to choose one that offers proven treatment options and rehab programs for curing your addiction.

-You should also bear in mind that addiction is a progressive disease, so the longer you leave it, the worse your situation could get.
-There are circumstances in which severe substance disorders are causing significant problems in your life where the state could temporarily remove your children.
-The more serious you are about healing and the faster you act, the better chance you and your family have of a loving, happy life together.
+You should also bear in mind that addiction is a progressive disease, so the longer you wait to go into treatment, the worse your addiction and overall situation could be.
+There are circumstances in which severe substance disorders are causing significant problems in your life where the state could temporarily remove your children for an undetermined amount of time.
+The more serious you are about healing and the faster you act in seeking addiction treatment, the better chance you and your family have of a loving, happy life together.

 Can a Mother Lose Custody For Substance Abuse?

-Yes, a mother can lose custody of a child for substance abuse, whether that substance is drugs or alcohol.
+Yes, a mother can lose custody of a child for alcohol or drug abuse.

-First, you need to understand that children are prioritized in every case.
-While your fear of losing your child is justified and perfectly normal, you also need to do what is best for them.
-Anxiety over old-fashioned notions of foster care and strong emotions towards your family are common concerns.
-At the same time, you need to accept that addictive behavior is incredibly damaging to a child.
-Sometimes what is best for them might be staying with family or in care.
+First, you should understand that children are prioritized in every case.
+While your fear of losing your child is justified and perfectly normal, you also should do what is best for them and for your health and wellbeing.
+Anxiety over old-fashioned notions of foster care and strong emotions towards your family taking care of them are common concerns.
+At the same time, you should understand that addictive behavior is incredibly damaging to a child.
+Sometimes what is best for them might be staying with family or in care until you are well enough to resume your parental duties.

 Addiction is a problem in the US, and 47 states have taken steps to protect children against the impact of parental substance abuse.
-Addiction doesn’t make you a bad person or even a bad parent.
+Addiction doesn’t make you a bad person or even a bad parent, addiction is a disease that can affect all aspects of one’s life.
 The court places a priority on keeping children with their parents unless the individual is deemed unable to take care of them.
-In this case, you have to accept that the decision has been made as a last resort and is for the benefit of all of you.

 Addiction is a disease that requires professional treatment.
 When left to fester and develop, it can only do damage to you and your family.
-The good news is that even if you have lost custody of your child as a result of addiction, there are steps you can take to heal and get them back.
+The good news is that even if you have lost custody of your child as a result of addiction, there are steps you may be able to take to heal and get them back.

 Drug Addiction and Child Custody

-The courts generally look favorably on people who make the effort to go into a treatment program.
-If you come into contact with the law with regards to drug or alcohol addiction, it’s usually for the following reasons:
+The courts generally look favorably on people who make the effort to go into atreatment program and better themselves.
+If you come into contact with the law in regards to drug oralcohol addiction, it’s usually for the following reasons:

 Even if your kids are teenagers and seem indifferent to many aspects of family life, they are still children and need your reassurance.
 Ensure they understand that you are not permanently gone and that your illness is treatable.
+Let them know that you are committed to the rehab program to gain the life skills you need for your recovery and for taking care of them in the future.
 If you have a return date set already, mark it on a calendar so they can count down.
 This also gives them a visual reminder that you’re returning, which can be incredibly comforting for a young mind.

 Make It Clear That This Isn’t Their Fault